 Share a car in the Czech Republic

 It became increasingly easier to share a car in the Czech Republic, especially in large cities like Prague.
-It pays off with an annual drive of 10,000 km or less.
+For a long time, it has been claimed that it is worthwhile with an annual mileage of less than 10,000 kilometres.
+According to a study by the German carsharing association Bundesverband CarSharing e.V., this is even up to a mileage of 14,000 kilometres from 2023.
 The benefits include no worries about car service and maintenance.
 You can also choose a different type of car for each trip - a family station wagon for a holiday, a city car for a small purchase.

 The idea of car sharing is based on the fact that in today's modern world you do not need to own a car, on the contrary, you can do without it quite well, such as car free family.